hearts-card-game-rules

 Result Effect

-All others Score 26 points
+All other players Receive 26 points

-Alternative Versions of Hearts
+Alternative versions of Hearts

 Several variations of Hearts are commonly played.
+Most follow the same core rules with small adjustments that change scoring or structure.

 Omnibus Hearts

-• Jack of Diamonds subtracts 10 points
+• Jack of diamonds subtracts 10 points

-Black Lady (Classic Hearts)
+Black Lady (classic Hearts)

-• Most widely played version
+• Most widely played format

 Partnership Hearts